lanazgonjanin/C/Frogger_game/README.md

 ## How to run

-1. Open the `frogger.c` file in VS Code (or any preferred text editor).
+1. Open the `frogger.c` file in VS Code (or a preferred text editor or IDE)
-2. In the terminal, navigate to the directory where `frogger.c` is located.
+2. In the terminal, navigate to the directory where `frogger.c` is located
 3. Compile the program by running:
    ```bash
    gcc -o FroggerGame frogger.c